Monetary-Foundation/MonetaryCoin-website/docs/Pre-Distribution.md

 **XXXXXXXXXXXXXXXXXXXXXXXXXXXXX**

 ### DO NOT SEND ETH FROM AN EXCHANGE.
-If you send ETH to MonetaryCoinERO Token Distribution Contract from an exchange account, your MonetaryCoinERO tokens will be allocated to the exchange's ETH account and you may never receive or be able to recover your MonetaryCoinERO tokens.
+If you send ETH to the MonetaryCoinERO Token Distribution Contract from an exchange account, your MonetaryCoinERO tokens will be allocated to the exchange's ETH account and you may never receive or be able to recover your MonetaryCoinERO tokens.

 ## WHERE DO I SEND MY ETHEREUM FOR MonetaryCoinCHI (MCHI)?
 The Ethereum address for the MonetaryCoinCHI (MCHI) token distribution is:

 **XXXXXXXXXXXXXXXXXXXXXXXXXXXXX**

 ### DO NOT SEND ETH FROM AN EXCHANGE.
-If you send ETH to MonetaryCoinCHI Token Distribution Contract from an exchange account, your MonetaryCoinCHI tokens will be allocated to the exchange's ETH account and you may never receive or be able to recover your MonetaryCoinCHI tokens.
+If you send ETH to the MonetaryCoinCHI Token Distribution Contract from an exchange account, your MonetaryCoinCHI tokens will be allocated to the exchange's ETH account and you may never receive or be able to recover your MonetaryCoinCHI tokens.

 ## TECHNICAL OBSERVATIONS
 The MonetaryCoinERO Token Distribution Contract and the MonetaryCoinCHI Token Distribution Contract each run on the Ethereum network.
 Please note the following observations particular to the Ethereum network: